dustinpfister/blog_posts/_posts/nodejs-example-word-count-history.md

 Here I have a method that will create a list of commit objects, where each commit property of a commit object is the hash id of a given commit.
 In addition a commit object will have at least a few more properties maybe, but for now the only one I am pretty sure I am going to want to have is date.

 This method makes use of the git log command that would be what is used to create a list of commits manually in the command line.
+I am also making use of the format option of that command to get a clean output that is just the commit hash ids and dates.

 ```js
 // Get a list of commit objects for the past few commits in a git folder